Henry440/PowershellScripts/README.md

 # PowershellScripts

 ## cleaner
-3 Vars can be Edit
+3 Vars can be Edit <br />
-TargetDir -> Define the end position of the Files CleanDir  -> Is the Directory that should be cleared Whitelist -> Add Files they sould not moved out from the Directory
+TargetDir -> Define the end position of the Files <br />
+CleanDir  -> Is the Directory that should be cleared <br />
+Whitelist -> Add Files they sould not moved out from the Directory